 Vitamin A helps regulate the immune system and protects the body from infections by keeping skin and tissues in the mouth, stomach, intestines and respiratory system healthy.
 Get this immune-boosting vitamin from foods such as sweet potatoes, carrots, red bell peppers or foods labeled vitamin A fortified, such as milk or cereal.

 Spinach, kale and broccoli are rich sources of vitamins A and C and contain calcium and potassium that contribute to bone health and blood pressure control — two health issues found prevalent among the HIV-positive community.
 And dietary fiber also helps to keep the heart and gastrointestinal system healthy.
 The high-quality nutrition found in these particular foods can help maintain adequate levels of vitamins and minerals that are associated with a healthy immune system.

-Whole grains — like steel-cut oats, whole-wheat and bulgur — lentils and all varieties of beans are sources of high-quality, fiber-rich carbohydrates that are easy to prepare and versatile.
+Whole grains — such as steel-cut oats, whole wheat and bulgur — lentils and all varieties of beans are sources of high-quality, fiber-rich carbohydrates that are easy to prepare and versatile.
 They provide energy-boosting B vitamins and plant-based protein that helps preserve skeletal muscle mass and promote the repair and growth of new muscle tissue.

 Reducing Risk of Additional Chronic Conditions

 As the survival rate of people living with HIV/AIDS has increased, research has identified the virus as an independent risk factor for cardiovascular, liver and kidney disease, several types of cancer, osteoporosis and stroke.
 Several HIV medications can cause nausea and vomiting and some can affect lab results that test lipids, kidney and liver function.
 These compounding health effects, caused by the virus and its medications, reinforce the important role a nutrient-rich diet plays in a patient’s overall care plan.